adyasari/Rn_mass_balance/README.md

 # Rn_mass_balance

-Click on the green `Code` button on GitHub.com to clone, fork or download the repository.
+Click on the green `Code` button on GitHub.com to download the repository.
 The `FINIFLUX2.0_2022` folder contains the `Matlab` based program "Finite element method for quantifying groundwater fluxes to streams using Radon", along with installation instructions and a user manual in pdf format.
 All other files and folders in the repository are associated with `R` scripts that quantify Radon budgets in coastal, estuarine, and lake environments.
 The rest of this page focuses on these `R` scripts.

+The code is freely available to download and use.
+Please include a reference to the source in the resulting work (paper, report, presentation).
+APA and BibTeX citation formats are provided in the right hand column of the GitHub page of the repository.
+The authors made their best efforts but do not guarantee successful application of the code on all platforms and all data formats.

 Use the `Rn_mass_balance.Rproj` file in the local project folder to launch the project in `RStudio` (you need to have `R` and `RStudio` already installed on your computer). **Verify in the top right corner of `RStudio` that you are working within the project.** When the project is launched the first time, the [`renv` package maneger](https://rstudio.github.io/renv/articles/collaborating.html "collaborating with renv") should automatically bootstrap itself, downloading and installing the appropriate version of `renv` into the project library.
 After this has completed, use `renv::restore()` to restore the project library locally on your machine.